chwebster/times-tables/README.md

 * This simple Python program sets 10 questions at random from any of the tables from 2 to 12.

-* You will be given a mark out of 10 and a completion time, together with some praise and encouragement :slightly_smiling_face:.
+* You will be given a mark out of 10 together with some praise and encouragement :slightly_smiling_face:.
+If you get all 10 correct you'll also get a completion time that you can try to beat.

 ## Installation